 Any application for active membership be shall on the form approved by the Board and shall be signed by two (2) sponsors who are members in good standing.

-Upon receipt, the application shall be submitted to the Membership/Outreach and Classification Committee.
-The Membership/Outreach and Classification Committee shall thoroughly investigate the character, business, social and community standing, and general eligibility of the person proposed.
-The Membership/Outreach and Classification Committee shall also consider the eligibility of such proposed members from the standpoint of classification.
+Upon receipt, the application shall be submitted to the Membership and Classification Committee.
+The Membership and Classification Committee shall thoroughly investigate the character, business, social and community standing, and general eligibility of the person proposed.
+The Membership Committee shall also consider the eligibility of such proposed members from the standpoint of classification.

-If the Membership/Outreach and Classification Committee approves the application, it shall, by electronic or other appropriate means, provide to the Board of Directors (i) notice of such approval, (ii) a copy of the proposed member’s application, (iii) the recommendation of a proper classification for such proposed member.
-If the Membership/Outreach and Classification Committee does not approve the application, it shall notify the Board of Directors of such decision at once.
+If the Membership and Classification Committee approves the application, it shall, by electronic or other appropriate means, provide to the Board of Directors (i) notice of such approval, (ii) a copy of the proposed member’s application, (iii) the recommendation of a proper classification for such proposed member.
+If the Membership Committee does not approve the application, it shall notify the Board of Directors of such decision at once.
 If the Board agrees that the application should not be approved, the Secretary should at once notify the applicant’s sponsors to that effect.

-At the same time as the above notice to the Board of approval by the Membership/Outreach and Classification Committee is given, the applicant’s name and proposed classification shall be provided by electronic means to each active member who has provided to the Club a method of receiving electronic communications.
+At the same time as the above notice to the Board of approval by the Membership Committee is given, the applicant’s name and proposed classification shall be provided by electronic means to each active member who has provided to the Club a method of receiving electronic communications.
 Such electronic notice shall include the date on which the application shall be deemed approved if no member of the Board of Directors requests that the Executive Committee consider the application.

 Any member of the Board of Directors shall have the right, by notice to the Rotary office within six (6) days following the notice described in paragraph (c), to request that the Executive Committee consider the application.
 If such request is received, then the Executive Committee shall act on the application.
 If no such request is received by the Rotary office by 5:00 p.m. of the sixth day after the notice described in paragraph (c), the application shall be considered unanimously approved.